How will humanity survive?

 Progress ought to entail the revelation of some new facilitating dimension(s).
 Imagine the sea creatures who first ventured forth from an exclusively water bound environment, developed an atmospheric dimension to their reality, became amphibious, and eventually land based.
 Our evolutionary growth at hand is of just such an order of magnitude – albeit accelerated.
 Staying with this analogy – our new sense of living transpires in an environment of a higher order density in the same way that air is less dense than water.
 Esoteric literature suggests just such a transition is already in progress from an ostensibly 3rd to 4th density14,15.
 Future evolution stages may incorporate an intrinsic awareness of the space/energy between or within molecules – displacing our current illusory perception of matter as solid, or life as ‘flickering motion picture’ model, if you will.
 As biocentric network nodes, we might experience our personal limits as a fluid, interactive boundary rather than the rigid shell that egocentricity demands – our brain’s parietal lobe that instructs us to regard our epidermis as boundary mutates to a more expansive and dynamic program.
 This is our evolution.

 Relieving humanity of egocentricity’s bondage by consensus is impossible.
 Political proposals are hopelessly impotent.
-We need metamorphic catalysts immediately – means and methods to efficiently transmute egocentricity and profoundly evoke our innate senses of interdependence and compassion20.
+It is now imperative that we develop metamorphic catalysts immediately – means and methods to efficiently transmute egocentricity and profoundly evoke our innate senses of interdependence and compassion20.
 Accelerating selfless (ego free) Love for oneself, one another, Gaia, and the Universe is the principal component at the root of all such action21.
 Progress must manifest virally – just as news that ‘War is Over’ will spread like wildfire.
 Time is ticking.
 This is our evolution.

 References and relevant/resonant reading:

 - Sh#t Your Ego Says – James McCrae